eCook Meal

 JUST BEFORE SERVING

-In a bowl, combine the crispy Lentils, the roasted butternut and the baby marrow.
+In a bowl, combine the crispy Lentils, the roasted Butternut and the baby marrow.

 YOUR ULTIMATE BUNLESS BURGER

-Dish up the loaded butternut alongside the rinsed salad leaves.
-Top with the juicy Chicken patties.
+Dish up the loaded Butternut alongside the rinsed salad leaves.
+Top with the juicy chicken patties.
 Cover in sprinkles of toasted seeds and drizzles of hummus dressing.
 Garnish with the chopped mint and the sliced spring onion.
 Divine, Chef!

-FRAGRANT BUTTERNUT
+FRAGRANT Butternut

-Preheat the oven to 200°C. Spread out the butternut pieces on a roasting tray.
+Preheat the oven to 200°C. Spread out the Butternut pieces on a roasting tray.
 Coat in oil, ½ of the Moroccan rub, and some seasoning to taste.
 Roast in the hot oven for 30-35 minutes.
-Place the drained Lentils and the baby marrow rounds in a bowl, coat in oil and seasoning, and set aside.
+Place the drained lentils and the baby marrow rounds in a bowl, coat in oil and seasoning, and set aside.

 MAKE THE SPICED PATTIES

-Place the mince and grated garlic in a bowl.
+Place the mince and grated Garlic in a bowl.
 Combine with the remaining Moroccan rub to taste and lightly season.
 Wet your hands slightly to prevent the mince from sticking to them and shape into 4 patties of about 2cm thick.
 Set aside until frying.

 BURGER BOWL BITS